ÐÓ°ÉÊÓÆµ

 Jodi Pekkala

-Jodi Pekkala is an experienced health care quality measurement and improvement researcher and consultant with over 15 years dedicated to … Read more
+Jodi Pekkala is an experienced researcher in healthcare quality measurement and improvement with more than 20 years dedicated to analysis, … Read more

 Headshot of Diana Rodin